ds009/viai18n-loader/Readme.md

-Another i18n solution for Vue(Nuxt) with auto generated keys （Under development)
+Another i18n solution for Vue (Nuxt) with auto generated keys Currently under development, version 0.0.1, pull requests and suggestions are welcome.

 # Why?
 * We need auto generated key
-    > There are only two hard things in Computer Science: cache invalidation and naming things. -- Phil Karlton Most i18n solutions ask developers to name each text with a unique key, like `$t("message.hello")`, it's not reasonable to waste time doing this job
+    > There are only two hard things in Computer Science: cache invalidation and naming things. -- Phil Karlton

+    Most i18n solutions ask developers to name each text with a unique key, like `$t("message.hello")`, it's not reasonable to waste time doing this job
 * Text translations should be put just beside source code Some solutions extract all texts to a single json file, it's not conform to modularization